Thermal Laser Epitaxy

 - Sources can be quickly transferred in & out of the growth chamber

-- High-purity single-element targets
+- High-purity single-element sources

 - Elemental fluxes controlled individually